 The risk of customs and related would lie both in the event of a no-deal exit with a kicking in of customs duty and customs compliance costs and in a trade agreement Brexit, with customs controls only, but few if any tariffs.
 In the latter event, there would be GB – RoI customs controls, with significant compliance costs.
 References below to the UK refer to GB, on the basis that the NI Protocol is to apply to goods movements between Ireland and Northern Ireland.

-There are customs obligations on traders’ purchases of goods from the UK for Irish and other EU sales.
-There are customs obligations on traders’ sale or movement of goods to the UK.
-There are transit obligations on both purchases from continental Europe and sales to continental Europe which use the UK land bridge.
+There are customs obligations on purchases of goods from GB for the purpose of Irish and other EU sales.
+There are customs obligations on the sale or movement of goods to the UK.
+There are transit obligations on both purchases from continental Europe and sales to continental Europe which use the GB land bridge.

 Irish Account and Guarantee

 Traders who import and export from or to the UK must register with Revenue for an EORI number for their Republic of Ireland company or business.

 The below guarantee accounts are likely to be necessary to cover customs duty and VAT in the event of Brexit, although some period of grace is likely to be allowed before a guarantee is required for VAT.
 The guarantee usually requires a facility from a financial institution.
 Certain banks, building societies and insurance companies may give the guarantee.
 It can be backed by cash instead.

 Below is an extract from Revenue’s website which sets out how to apply for a standard deferred account with Irish Revenue for customs.
 This is a deferral until the 15th day of the next month, It requires a comprehensive guarantee which also arises in the context of transit declarations.